A PoW-less Bitcoin with Certified Byzantine Consensus: Amending the Bitcoin protocol

 In addition, it is necessary to include the PoW fields \texttt{nBits} and \texttt{nNonce} in the block signature.
 This is because we want to prevent a (malicious) miner with SHA-256 hashing power to be able to cause a fork by tweaking them: If the PoW fields were not signed, then a miner could change \texttt{nNonce} to imply more work, and its block would replace the legitimate one by the Bitcoin rules\footnote{An alternative solution to this problem would be similar to the one used with the block signatures, i.e., to exclude the PoW fields from the block hash altogether.
 However, this approach would call for a much more invasive modification to the existing Bitcoin code base, and this is contrary to our goal of maximizing its reuse.}. \paragraph{Block mining} The steps for creating blocks become as follows: \begin{enumerate} \item \new{Upon request by the consensus node of a miner, the corresponding bridging node assembles a block template}, i.e., it selects a set of transactions from the \new{mempool}, and adds a coinbase transaction with an empty block solution.
 At the end of this step, \emph{the block Merkle root is finalized}. \item The miner \textit{grinds} the block, i.e., it finds a nonce that fulfills a trivial PoW-like challenge, which is purposely included for backward compatibility with the original Bitcoin protocol.
 At the end of this step, \emph{the block hash is finalized}. \item A quorum of miners signs the block, i.e., it appends a valid block solution.
-At the end of this step, \emph{the transactions are finalized}: the Merkle root and block hashes are unaffected. \end{enumerate} \paragraph{Block interval.} The interval between (1~MB) blocks is fixed to one minute, instead of the self-stabilizing\footnote{The Bitcoin network employs a closed-loop feedback to stabilize the 10-minute interval in the presence of a fluctuating and generally unknown global hashing power: A decreasing (increasing) average mining time is taken as a proxy of an increased (decreased) global hash capacity, hence the mining difficulty is proportionally increased (decreased) to get back to 10 minutes.
-This entire difficulty adjustment mechanism is not relevant in a permissioned PoA network, so it is disabled.} 10-minute interval of the public Bitcoin network.
-We could increase the rate or the block size to improve the throughput, but this would limit the valuable ability of all network participants to stay in sync, especially those with low bandwidth.
-At any rate, raw transactional scalability for end-users is meant to be achieved off-chain (see Section~\ref{sec:conclusions}).
+At the end of this step, \emph{the transactions are finalized}: the Merkle root and block hashes are unaffected. \end{enumerate} \paragraph{Block interval.} Provided that, in our vision that we borrow from Bitcoin, retail transactions scalability is achieved off-chain, e.g., using a layer-2 Payment Channel Network, the on-chain scalability requirements can be limited, on average, to a $\approx 1.8$MB block per minute, differently from the original Bitcoin configuration, where the PoW target difficulty is adjusted periodically so to generate a block roughly every 10 minutes.
+Theoretically, we could lower the block time further, but this would affect the ability of the participant network to be in sync with low bandwidth requirements.